ladakh permit guide foreign riders 2026

 Manali → Sarchu → Leh (Manali–Leh National Highway)

 India’s most iconic high-altitude highway.
-No Inner Line or Protected Area Permit required on this road.
+No Inner Line or Protected Area Permit required anywhere on this road, for any nationality.

 3

 No permit needed within Leh city limits.
-Use these days to acclimatise (mandatory for health) and collect your PAP from the DC Office.
+Spend 1–2 days acclimatising (mandatory for your health — Leh is at 3,500m).
+Use this time to collect your PAP from the DC Office and arrange the bike swap.

 4